 How much does it cost to start an LLC in Mississippi?

-The filing fee for Mississippi LLCs is $50.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a Mississippi LLC is $50.
+Using a recommended LLC filing service like ZenBusiness starts at $49 + state fees.

 How long does it take to get an LLC in Mississippi?